anhvt52/weathersearch/README.md

 * Hilt for Dependency Injection
 * Mockito for Unit testing
 * Room DB for local data source (TODO)
-* Retrofit for requesting data from network
+* Retrofit for requesting data from network (TODO)
 * Jetpack

 ## Architecture Overview